nemesyslab/rev_d_shim_HFU/projects/README.md

 ## PetaLinux Processing System (PS) Configuration

 The PetaLinux configuration files in `cfg/[board_name]/petalinux/` are patches to the default PetaLinux configuration for a given board and hardware definition file (xsa).
-They can be created with the `configure` scripts in the `scripts/petalinux` directory (see comments in those files for more info).
+They can be created with the `config` scripts in the `scripts/petalinux` directory (see comments in those files for more info).
 The `config.patch` file is a patch file for the PetaLinux project configuration, and the `rootfs_config.patch` file is a patch file for the PetaLinux filesystem configuration.

+You may need to reconfigure PetaLinux projects if you're using a different version of PetaLinux.
+You can look at the patch files present in the `cfg/[board_name]/petalinux/` directory to see what changes are being made to the default configuration and reapply them manually with the `config` scripts `scripts/petalinux/config_project.sh` and `scripts/petalinux/config_rootfs.sh`.